 First, start Writing the Experience Section.
 This section is to list the reponsibilities you performed and the accomplishments.
 Also, quantify your accomplishments.
-Write only those duties and accomplishments which are relevant to the tarhet profile.
+Write only those duties and accomplishments which are relevant to the target profile.

 Secondly, write your Education Section.
 Write the educational information in the following format to leave an impact on the recruiter.

 Thirdly, write your Skills Section.
 After bolding and bucketing, find the highlighted words.
 These are your skills.
-Although the skills section consumes a major portion in your resume, it has great impact, especially while writing your introductions.
+Although the skills section consumes a major portion in your resume, it has great impact, especially while you start writing your introductions.

 This section involves a quick explanation of the skills you have exhibited across your resume work experience.
 You can include things like soft skills, language skills, technical skills, computer skills, etc.